smarkm/soox/README.md

 # soox
-soox is a search tool ,you can qick trigger search dialog without live your developer tool,
+soox is a search tool ,you can trigger search dialog quickly without to live your developer tool,
-* without to live your developer and open browser,soox will open your browser autometic.
+* without to live your IDE for open browser,soox will open your browser automatically.
-* use deffirent search engine with single char prefix like `d`,`g`,`b`,etc.
+* use different search engine with single char suffix like `d`,`g`,`b`,etc.

 `'keywords suffix'` : suffix maybe `g,d,b,3,h,s`
 `'vscode g'`  : serach vscode use google